Fontana, Belgrade: Characteristics

 Apart from being a residential area, some commercial and educational facilities are located nearby, the most prominent being a multifunctional shopping and cultural center "Fontana" by architect Uroš Martinović (1918-2004).
 Finished in 1968, it was considered an "architectural wonder" at the time.
 It contained a popular cinema "Fontana", which was closed in 1991.

 In the neighborhood there are also a McDonald's restaurant, indoor arena Ranko Žeravica Sports Hall with an outdoor stadium, four kindergartens, three elementary schools (school "Duško Radović", established in 1961), and two high schools (Graphic Design Secondary School and IX Belgrade Gymnasium).
 Fontana is well-connected to the other parts of Belgrade as over ten lines of public transportation pass through the neighborhood.

 One of the tallest buildings in Belgrade, the Western City Gate, is located within the local community, southwest of the Fontana itself, at the corner of the Narodnih Heroja Street and the Boulevard of Arsenije Čarnojević.
 In September 2021, it was announced that another skyscraper will be built in the opposite corner of the local community.
 At the corner of the Boulevard of Zoran Đinđić and the Boulevard of Arts, the building of the Alta Bank (better known as the Jubmes Bank Building), will be demolished and the 120 m tall skyscraper should be built instead.
 In August 2022 the height was reduced to 100 m, with addition of the adjoining, three times shorter, commercial building.
+The city officially allowed construction of the 100 m buildings in the Block 20 in September 2023.
 A station of the future Belgrade Metro is also planned on this location.

 In August 2021 it was announced that city's Institute for the Cultural Monuments' Protection is conducting a study on protecting Blocks 1 and 2 as the spatial cultural-historical unit.

 Main features in local community's blocks include: